managedcloudservices_7_1920x540

 In its assessment of independence, the supervisory board has examined in detail the indicators listed in the current version of the German Corporate Governance Code.
 None of the indicators listed in the Code contradict the supervisory board's assessment of independence, nor are any other reasons apparent that contradict this assessment.

-In his role as chairman of the supervisory board, he has always fulfilled his duties on the supervisory board in a dutiful and proper manner and with particular care.
+In his role as chair of the supervisory board, he has always fulfilled his duties on the supervisory board in a dutiful and proper manner and with particular care.
 The other shareholder representatives on the supervisory board are therefore convinced of his impartiality.
 The fact that he has been a member of the supervisory board for many years is not cause for doubt.
 There are no other reasons that could stand in the way of his independence.
 In particular, there is no material business relationship between Josef Blazicek and the Company or any of its dependent companies.

 Karl Astecker's independence of both the Company and its management board also requires examination.
 Karl Astecker currently provides consulting services that the Company pays for.
 This constitutes a material business relationship with the Company.